ci1xgk/Fellowship_Webpage/compile_win.md

 - **Using the MSVC compiler**

-Launch Visual Studio and open `lisflood-fp` as a local folder (See figure below).
+Launch Visual Studio and open `LISFLOOD-FP-trunk` as a local folder (See figures below).

 ![image](/Figures/comp_win_1.png)
 ![image](/Figures/comp_win_2.png)